Vělopolí: Geography

-Vělopolí lies in the historical region of Cieszyn Silesia, in the Moravian-Silesian Foothills.
+Vělopolí is located about 14 km east of Frýdek-Místek and 22 km southeast of Ostrava.
+It lies in the Moravian-Silesian Foothills in the historical region of Cieszyn Silesia.

 History

 The first written mention of Vělopolí is from 1448.
 Politically it belonged then to the Duchy of Teschen.

 After Revolutions of 1848 in the Austrian Empire a modern municipal division was introduced in the re-established Austrian Silesia.
 The village as a municipality was subscribed to the political and legal district of Cieszyn.
 According to the censuses conducted in 1880–1910 the population of the municipality dropped from 327 in 1880 to 306 in 1910 with all the inhabitants being native Polish-speakers.
 In terms of religion in 1910 the majority were Protestants (88.2%), followed by Roman Catholics (11.8%).

 After World War I, Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, Vělopolí became a part of Czechoslovakia.
-Following the Munich Agreement, in October 1938 together with the Zaolzie region it was annexed by Poland, administratively adjoined to Cieszyn County of Silesian Voivodeship.
+Following the Munich Agreement, in October 1938 together with the Trans-Olza region it was annexed by Poland, administratively adjoined to Cieszyn County of Silesian Voivodeship.
 It was then annexed by Nazi Germany at the beginning of World War II.
 After the war it was restored to Czechoslovakia.